CSO Ethics: (IV) Encouraging CSOs to respect the Istanbul Principlesadmin

 - Responsibility to the community.”
 Sergiu Neicovcen, CONTACT Center.

 - Sharing accumulated knowledge and assuming a mutual learning process;

 - Promoting environmental sustainability by developing and implementing priorities and approaches that promote environmental sustainability for future generations and respond to environmental crises.”
-Adrian Băluțel, Institute for European Policies and Reforms (IPRE).
+Adrian Băluțel, Institute of European Politics and Reforms (IPRE).